 There is a little funicular that goes from the old town of Salzburg up to the castle and back down again.
 The origin of the funicular dates from the 16th century which probably makes it the oldest operational railway in the world.
 We walked up the stairs to the Hohensalzburg but took the funicular down.
 The funicular runs frequently and it is a short ride.
 Your entrance ticket to the castle includes a round-trip on the funicular.

 My kids really enjoyed checking out the cannons that still peer out over the countryside.
-They also liked the little Marionette museum.
+They also liked the little Marionette Museum.
 Salzburg is famous for its marionettes and we did not have time to check out a show.
-They also thought the medieval torture instruments on display at the little museum at the Castle were fascinating.
+They also thought the medieval torture instruments on display at the little museum at the Castle

 Visiting Schloss Salzburg with kids was easy and fun

 The enormous castle feels empty nowadays with only a few rooms beautifully furnished.
 Most of its furnishings have long

 since been lost.
 You do get a sense of how vast the castle would have been though in its heydey.
 My kids enjoyed having a poke around and exploring the castle and its Bailey.
 Visiting Hohensalzburg Castle with kids was a great experience for the whole family